 By using augmented reality, it's possible to follow an elaborate interactive story that encompasses some of a city's most famous and iconic landmarks without altering the real world more than hiding a few bar codes in unobtrusive places.
 Aside from a sudden influx of people with handheld computing devices (usually smart phones like the iPhone) ordinary people in the vicinity during a ScavengAR game don't even know that anything unusual is going on, which adds an extra element of mystery and secrecy that makes the game even more fun for the participants.

 Several large scale ScavengAR games have been run in major cities over the past few years, including one using iPhone apps in Tokyo and another run in conjunction with this year's Sundance Film Festival.
-If you want to participate in an augmented reality scavenger hunt, you can download the app onto your iPhone or Android device.
+If you want to participate in an augmented reality scavenger hunt on your cosmetic dentistry Toronto lunch hour, you can download the app onto your iPhone or Android device.
 Most apps are for a specific game in a specific city (usually at a set time) but some use Google Maps and allow you to play the game any time you want, sometime even with online participation from other users.
 Search your phone's app store under 'augmented reality' to see what your options are

 Internet Marketing Toronto.